1

 field

-called an electric field.
+electric field.

-Define : Electric lines of force or flux
+Define: Electric lines of force or flux

-Flux ( Electric
+Flux

-line of force )
+(Electric line of force)

-- The electric imaginary field lines around charged body
+The electric imaginary field lines around charged body

 is called as electric lines of flux.